U.S. Route 85 in North Dakota: Route description

-Then, at Watford City it travels west for 16 mi where it turns back north before Alexander.
+Then, at Watford City it travels west for 16 mi past Arnegard and Rawson, until it junctions with ND 68, where it turns back north, while ND 68 turns south and then west towards Sidney, Montana, before Alexander.
+US 85 bypasses Alexander while US 85 Business serves the city.
 US 85 continues north as ND 200 turns west toward Montana.
 South of Williston it crosses the Missouri River.
 The stretch from Watford City to Williston is in the process of being converted into an undivided four-lane highway, and it should be substantially completed in 2014.
-A few miles later, it meets with US 2 where the two overlap for 19 mi as an expressway that bypasses Williston to the northwest.
-After US 2 heads east, US 85 continues north to a concurrency with ND 5.
+A few miles later, it meets with US 2 west of Williston.
+US 85 continues as an expressway that bypasses Williston to the northwest near the Williston Basin International Airport, while US 2 goes into Williston.
+After US 2 heads east towards Minot, US 85 continues north to a concurrency with ND 5.
 From there it is 7 mi to Fortuna where US 85 heads back north for its remaining 6 mi to the Canadian border.

 History

-In October 2024, US 85 from Interstate 94 to the Watford City bypass became four lanes.
+In October 2024, US 85 from I-94 to the Watford City bypass became four lanes.
+The North Dakota Department of Transportation is working on a plan to expand the south segment of US 85 from two to four lanes.